-The Division Director and the Operations Director are to serve as the Compliance officer (CO) on their own divisions and are responsible for implementing measures and policies related to compliance in his or her division under the supervision of the CCO.
+The Division Director and the Operations Director is to serve as the Compliance officer (CO) of his or her own divisions and is responsible for implementing measures and policies related to compliance in his or her division under the supervision of the CCO.

-The president of a Group company or his or her proxy is to serve as the Group Company Compliance Officer of the company.
+The president of a group company or his or her proxy is to serve as the Group Company Compliance Officer of his or her company.
 The Group Company Compliance Officer is responsible for implementing measures and policies related to compliance under the supervision of the CO of the governing division.

-The Chiyoda Group conduct “Risk Assessment” every fiscal year in order to identify the compliance risk areas (including anti-corruption) which we need to especially focus on.
-We identify such risk areas by plotting all risks according to the frequency of occurrence, the degrees of damages and present measures.
-We implement the countermeasures specific to such risks.
+Chiyoda Group conducts “Risk Assessment” every fiscal year in order to identify the compliance risk areas (including anti-corruption) which we need to especially focus on.
+We identify such risk areas by plotting all risk items according to the frequency of occurrence, the degrees of damages and present measures.
+We implement countermeasures specific to such risk areas.

 Implementation of Preventive Measures

-The Legal & Compliance Department in charge of promoting compliance monitor the compliance activities in Chiyoda Group including all divisions and group activities and review the compliance program for the next fiscal year.
+The Legal & Compliance Department which is in charge of promoting compliance, monitors the compliance activities within Chiyoda Group including all activities implemented in each divisions, and reviews the overall compliance program for the next fiscal year.

-Besides the Legal & Compliance Department, the Internal Audit Department as an independent organization also conducts auditing activities from a different perspective in order to increase effectiveness of Chiyoda's compliance programs.
+Besides the Legal & Compliance Department, the Internal Audit Department being an independent organization also conducts auditing activities from a different perspective in order to increase effectiveness of Chiyoda's compliance programs.